yzslab/gaussian-splatting-lightning/README.md

 ### 2.15.
 In the wild
 #### Introduction

-Based on the Appearance Model (2.12.) above, this model can produce a visibility map for every train view indicating whether a pixel belongs to transient objects or not.
+Based on the Appearance Model (2.12.) above, this model can produce a visibility map for every training view indicating whether a pixel belongs to transient objects or not.

 The idea of the visibility map is a bit like <a href="https://rover-xingyu.github.io/Ha-NeRF/">Ha-NeRF</a>, but rather than uses positional encoding for pixel coordinates, 2D dense grid encoding is used here in order to accelerate training.